Resources for Students

-Another useful source of information about individual programs is the yearly article ''Doctoral Degrees Conferred'' in the August issue of the Notices of the American Mathematical Society, which is available in the Science Library.
-For example, if you plan to work on a doctorate and one of your initial choices is not producing many Ph.D.'s or not producing them in areas that interest you, this might be valuable to know.
+Another useful source of information about individual programs is the yearly article “Doctoral Degrees Conferred” in the August issue of the Notices of the American Mathematical Society, which is available in the science library.
+For example, if you plan to work on a doctorate and one of your initial choices is not producing many doctorates or not producing them in areas that interest you, this might be valuable to know.

 A visit to one or more of your top choices can be very helpful.
 Talk to students there and visit the graduate adviser.
-A Grinnell student who went to that program could be a valuable resource; if you do not know any, department faculty and the Career Development Office may be able to help.
+A Grinnell student who went to that program could be a valuable resource.
+If you do not know any, department faculty and the Office of Careers, Life, and Service may be able to help.